 Inside it was one hell of a machine for the money, although not without its share of flaws that a little more time, money, and attention to detail during the design process could have easily corrected.

-The BASIC housed in its ROM (“BASIC 2.0″) was painfully antiquated.
+The BASIC housed in its ROM (“BASIC 2.0”) was painfully antiquated.
 It was actually the same BASIC that Tramiel had bought from Microsoft for the original PET back in 1977.
 Bill Gates, in a rare display of naivete, sold him the software outright for a flat fee of $10,000, figuring Commodore would have to come back soon for another, better version.
 He obviously didn’t know Jack Tramiel very well.
 Ironically, Commodore did have on hand a better BASIC 4.0 they had used in some of the later PET models, but Tramiel nixed using it in the Commodore 64 because it would require a more expensive 16 K rather than 8 K of ROM chips to house.
 People were already getting a lot for their money, he reasoned.
 Why should they expect a decent BASIC as well?
-The Commodore 64’s BASIC was not only primitive, but completely lacked commands to actually harness the machine’s groundbreaking audiovisual capabilities.
+The Commodore 64’s BASIC was not only primitive, but completely lacked commands to actually harness the machine’s groundbreaking audiovisual capabilities; graphics and sound could be accomplished in BASIC only by using “peek” and “poke” commands to access registers and memory locations directly, an extremely awkward, inefficient, and ugly way of programming.
 If the memory restrictions on BASIC weren’t enough to convince would-be game programmers to learn assembly language, this certainly did.
 The Commodore 64’s horrendous BASIC likely accelerated an already ongoing flight from the language amongst commercial game developers.
 For the rest of the 1980s, game development and assembly language would go hand in hand.

 The disk system’s flaws frustrate because they dissipate a lot of potential strengths.
 Commodore had had a unique approach to disk drives ever since producing their first for the PET line circa 1979.
 A Commodore disk drive is a smart device, containing its own 6502 CPU as well as ROM and 2 K of RAM.
 The DOS used on other computers like the Apple II to tell the computer how to control the drive, manage the filesystem, etc., is unnecessary on a Commodore machine.
 The drive can control itself very well, thank you very much; it already knows all about that stuff.
 This brings some notable advantages.
 No separate DOS has to be loaded into the computer’s RAM, eating precious memory.
 DOS 3.3., for example, the standard on the Apple II Plus at the time of the Commodore 64’s introduction, eats up more than 10 K of the machine’s precious 48 K of RAM.
 Thus the Commodore 64’s memory edge was in practical terms even more significant than it appeared on paper.
 Because it’s possible to write small programs for the drive’s CPU to process and load them into the drive’s RAM, the whole system was a delight for hackers.
 One favorite trick was to load a disk-copying program into a pair of drives, then physically disconnect them from the computer.
 They would continue happily copying disks on their own, as long as the user kept putting more disks in.
 More practically for average users, it was often possible for games to play music or display animated graphics while simultaneously loading from the drive.
 Other computers’ CPU were usually too busy controlling the drive to manage this.
 Of course, this was a very good feature for this particular computer, because Commodore 64 users would be spending a whole lot more time than users of other computers waiting for their disk drives to load their programs.